 Inventory, bunch : 0

-Hinona Kabu turnips are available year-round with a peak season from late fall through early spring.
+Hinona Kabu turnips are available year-round, with a peak season in the mid-fall through early winter.

 Recipes that include Hinona Kabu Turnips.
 One is easiest, three is harder.